Why do I have to complete my course/clerkship evaluations?

 What do you do with the aggregated course/clerkship evaluation data?

 We expect students to comply with their professional responsibility by completing all course and clerkship evaluations.
-Examples of improvements that came directly from student feedback:
+Faculty rely on course evaluation data to make ongoing improvements to their courses, and each course is reviewed and improved every year based on student feedback.
+Below are some examples of improvements that came directly from student feedback:

-- Courses are incorporating more self-assessment tools, e.g. clickers, quizzes, etc.
+- Courses are incorporating more self-assessment tools, such as formative quizzes, practice question banks, etc.

 - Faculty have improved course content, delivery, and formatting based on students' recommendations.

 - Faculty have implemented increasingly more active learning and evidence-based pedagogical approaches.